chindamsaidheeraj/RealTimeSentimentAnalyzer/README.md

 This solution is fully stable during the continuous flow of streaming data and it is efficient in processing tweets and generating sentiments.
 This Solution processed nearly 23 million streams of tweets.
-In the final result, 70.44 percent of tweets are classified as negative and 29.56 percent as positive which are processed in realtime.
+In the final result, 70.44 percent of tweets are classified as negative and 29.56 percent as positive which are processed in realtime.
 This result was obtained when tested with the logistic regression machine learning model which has the best f1 score as 0.76 when compared with other machine learning models (Random Forest, Spark NLP pretrained) implemented in this project.
 As mentioned in the introduction realtime sentiment analysis